The prospect of harnessing clean energy and saving, or even making money can be exciting for many solar energy consumers.

 What about solar batteries?

-Most solar systems employ deep cycle batteries designed for long term use and multiple recharges.
+Most types of solar panel systems in Australia that include solar storage technology utilise deep cycle solar batteries that are designed for long term use and multiple recharges.

 Sealed gel batteries are a safe option because they can be used indoors.
 This provides you with safety, convenience, and low maintenance.